isabellajchiara/GSPathways/README.md

 # These scripts run three breeding cycles.
-They are used to investigate when to select parents for the next cycle, and which generation to include in model training.
+They are used to investigate when to select parents for the next cycle in a GS scenario, and which generation to include in model training.

 Here you can run 3 breeding cycles in a row